 “Thread milling is not a universal solution, but it is the cornerstone of safety in high-value, complex, and high-risk scenarios.
 In the 217 medical/aviation projects handled by JS, 100% zero workpiece scrap was achieved.
 If your project involves precious materials, deep blind holes or non-standard threads, contact the JS team immediately.
 We will provide customized process verification reports and cost simulations to help you balance risks and efficiency.”

-Production Practice: Analysis Of manufacturing Process Differences Between Medical Devices And Automotive Brackets
+Production Practice: Comparison Of Manufacturing Process Differences Between Medical Devices And Automotive Brackets

-In the field of precision manufacturing, the choice of thread processing technology is directly related to the success or failure of the project and cost-effectiveness.
-Based on our rich practical experience, this article analyzes the core decision logic of tapping and thread milling through two typical industrial cases.
-The key lies in evaluating the weight of risk control and efficiency cost.
+For the precision manufacturing, thread processing technology choice is directly related to project success or failure and cost reduction.
+Based on our rich practice experience, under the context of two typical industrial cases, this paper elaborates the basic decision logic of tapping and thread milling.
+The key is to consider the risk control heaviness and efficiency expense.
 The following is a specific analysis:

 Case 1: Medical PEEK spinal fusion device – High-value components with zero risk tolerance

-Customer core demand: Processing polyetheretherketone (PEEK) spinal fusion device with 4 M3 precision blind hole threads for bone screw fixation.
+Customer core requirement: Metal processed polyetheretherketone (PEEK) spinal fusion device with 4 M3 precision blind hole threads for bone screw fixation.

-• High value: The comprehensive cost of a single piece is far more than US$500 (mainly due to material and certification costs).
+- High value: The sum cost of one item is much higher than US$500 (mainly for material and certification charges).

-Material sensitivity: PEEK has a limited thermal deformation temperature (~343°C), and the accumulation of cutting heat can easily lead to material degradation or dimensional deviation.
+- Material sensitivity: PEEK has a limited thermal deformation temperature (~343°C), and accumulation of cutting heat can lead to material damage or size change easily.

-• Strict quality: Medical implants require 100% defect-free threads, high surface finish (usually Ra < 0.8µm), and no contamination or mechanical damage (such as tearing).
+- Strict quality: Threads should be 100% free of defects, surface finish high (usually Ra < 0.8µm), contamination or mechanical damage-free (e.g., tearing).

 Decision basis:

-• Risk is absolutely prioritized (primary factor): The value of the part is much higher than the cost of the tool (see Table 1).
-Tap breakage (especially blind holes) will cause irreversible scrapping of the part, resulting in huge losses.
-Thread milling has low radial cutting force, which almost eliminates the risk of tool breakage and ensures part safety.
+The price of the part is significantly higher than the tool (see Table 1).
+Tap breakage (especially blind holes) will cause permanent scrapping of the part and incur gigantic losses.
+Thread milling has low radial cutting force, which eliminates practically any chance of tool breakage and ensures part safety.

-• Dealing with difficult materials: PEEK produces long and tough chips.
-When tapping with a tap, the iron chips are easily entangled on the tool or blocked in the hole, which not only damages the thread but also may scratch the hole wall.
-Thread milling is “side milling”, the chips are short, and with the flushing of our high-pressure coolant, the chip removal is much smoother, and the thread quality is naturally guaranteed.
+PEEK forms long and hard chips.
+As tapping with a tap, the iron chips may readily stick on the tool or clog inside the hole, not only destroying the thread but also likely scratching the hole wall.
+Thread milling is “side milling“, the chips are short, and with the flushing of our high-pressure coolant, the evacuation of chips is much smoother, and the thread quality is naturally assured.

-• More flexible precision control: The advantage of thread milling cutters is that they can be “adjusted accurately”.
-The program can finely control the tool path and cutting depth, and can also make “spring pass” to compensate for the tool.In this way, the thread diameter size and tooth shape could be set online, with better surface finish and better consistency, which ideally accommodates medical part requirements of no tears and no burrs.
+The benefit of thread milling cutters is that they can be “precisely adjusted”.
+The program can precisely control the tool path and cutting depth, and can also make “spring pass” to correct the tool.In this manner, the thread diameter size and tooth shape may be determined online, with improved surface finish and improved consistency, which ideally suits medical part demands of no tears and no burrs.

-Results: While threading a hole takes around 20 seconds longer to mill, we have effectively attained zero scrap!
-The danger of broken taps and harmed parts is entirely removed.
-Customers prefer this complete reliability above all, and they are extremely happy with the outcome.
-The 20 seconds spent are well worth it!
+Results: While threading a hole takes around 20 seconds more to mill, we have attained near zero scrap!
+The threat of broken taps and ruined parts is entirely removed.
+Customers prefer this complete dependability above all else, and they are greatly pleased with the outcome.
+The 20 seconds expended are well worth it!

 Table 1: Comparison of medical implant grade PEEK materials and processing risk costs